Shikahina/Notes-making/README.md

 ## Setup

-1. After cloning ,navigate to the root project directory (it's where you can find pom.xml).\
+1. After cloning, navigate to the root project directory (it's where you can find pom.xml).
 2. Run `mvn clean install`

 ## How to run